Lsam18/Key-Logger/README.md

 # Key Logger with Email Notification

 This project is a simple key logger application that logs keystrokes and sends them via email.
 It runs in the background, capturing keystrokes and periodically sending them to a specified email address.
-Additionally, it captures URLs visited in web browsers and includes them in the email notification.
+Additionally, it captures URLs visited in web browsers,,Screenshots and the user live location and includes them in the email notification.

 ## Features